 Rental contracts are generally valid for one year; some leases may be valid for three or six months.
 Rent is normally paid monthly.

 Unless both parties are comfortable with one language, a contract in both English and Chinese should be signed.
-It's advisable to have the contract checked by a Chinese speaker to make sure that the translations are the same.
+It's advisable to have the contract checked by a Chinese speaker to ensure the translations are the same.
 While both documents are binding, the Chinese contract is often favoured when a dispute arises.

 Some landlords may ask for cash payments, although online transactions are more secure.
 Expats with a Chinese bank account might be able to set up a direct debit or a standing order to cover their monthly rental expenses.